 Considering only the efficiency of spectroscopic confirmation with DESI DR1, our yield is lower than that reported by \cite{Shu2025}.
-Specifically, \cite{Shu2025} confirmed 27 lensed galaxies out of 2,111 individual lensed-galaxy candidates with DESI counterparts ($\sim1.3\%$), whereas we confirmed 2 lensed quasars out of 677 individual lensed-quasar candidates ($\sim0.3\%$).
-We attribute this difference to two effects. \begin{itemize} \item Lensed-galaxy candidates often display higher purity than lensed-QSOs candidates.
-Since the strong lensing features, such as arcs or rings, are harder to mimic compared to lensed-QSO candidates situation, which are dominated by two unresolved PSFs, a morphology that is highly degenerate with common interlopers, including QSO+QSO, QSO+star, star+star, galaxy+QSO, galaxy+star, and even galaxy+galaxy projections. \item Stricter confirmation requirements for lensed quasars.
-To confirm a lensed quasar, one generally needs spatially separated spectra for at least two images that share the same quasar redshift and consistent spectral features (broad/narrow lines, continuum shape, absorption systems).
-Securing such matched multi-image spectra is non-trivial within DESI’s fiber assignment.
-By contrast, confirming a lensed galaxy is often achievable when the spectrum captures emission from any portion of the lensed arc/ring (with or without the deflector), so a single well-placed spectrum frequently suffices. \end{itemize}
+Specifically, \cite{Shu2025} confirmed 27 static strong lenses out of 2,111 individual lensed-galaxy candidates with DESI counterparts ($\sim$1.3\%), whereas we confirmed 2 lensed quasars out of 677 individual lensed-quasar candidates ($\sim$0.3\%).
+We attribute this difference to two effects: \begin{itemize} \item \textit{Higher interloper rate for lensed-quasar candidates.} Strong-lensing features such as arcs or rings are harder to mimic, whereas lensed-quasar candidates are typically dominated by two unresolved PSFs, a morphology that is highly degenerate with common interlopers (e.g. QSO+QSO, QSO+star, star+star, galaxy+QSO, galaxy+star, and galaxy+galaxy projections). \item \textit{Stricter confirmation requirements for lensed quasars.} Confirming a lensed quasar generally requires spatially separated spectra for at least two images that share the same quasar redshift, which is non-trivial given DESI’s fiber assignment.
+In contrast, confirming a lensed galaxy is often possible when a spectrum captures emission from any portion of the lensed arc or ring, so a single well-placed spectrum frequently suffices. {Indeed, if we relax the definition of “confirmed” by requiring a spectrum for one image rather than two, our confirmation efficiency becomes comparable to that of \citet{Shu2025} ($\sim$2\% vs.\ $\sim$1.3\%).} \end{itemize}

-This is the first paper in a planned series.
-In subsequent work we will: (i) determine lens-galaxy redshifts; (ii) expand and characterize our dual-quasar sample (currently $\sim50$ out of 1,724 systems identified in DESI DR1); and (iii) secure additional spectroscopy with the Palomar 200-inch/DBSP and incorporate spectra from forthcoming DESI data releases.